Wesley A. Clark: At Washington University

-In 1964, Clark moved to Washington University in St. Louis where he and Charles Molnar worked on macromodules, which were fundamental building blocks in the world of asynchronous computing.
+In 1964, Clark moved to Washington University in St. Louis where he and Charles Molnar worked on macromodules, which were the fundamental building blocks in the world of asynchronous computing.
 The goal of the macromodules was to provide a set of basic building blocks that would allow computer users to build and extend their computers without requiring any knowledge of electrical engineering.

 The New York Times series on the history of the personal computer had this to say in an article on August 19, 2001, "How the Computer Became Personal":

 In the pantheon of personal computing, the LINC, in a sense, came first—more than a decade before Ed Roberts made PC's affordable for ordinary people.
 Work started on the Linc, the brainchild of the M.I.T. physicist Wesley A. Clark, in May 1961, and the machine was used for the first time at the National Institute of Mental Health in Bethesda, MD, the next year to analyze a cat's neural responses.

 Each Linc had a tiny screen and keyboard and comprised four metal modules, which together were about as big as two television sets, set side by side and tilted back slightly.
 The machine, a 12-bit computer, included a one-half megahertz processor.
 Lincs sold for about $43,000—a bargain at the time—and were ultimately made commercially by Digital Equipment, the first minicomputer company.
 Fifty Lincs of the original design were built.

 Role in ARPANET

 Clark had a key insight in the planning for the ARPANET (the predecessor to the Internet).
-In April 1967, he suggested to Larry Roberts the idea of using separate small computers (later named Interface Message Processors) as a way of forming a message switching network and reducing load on the local computers.
+In April 1967, he suggested to Bob Taylor and Larry Roberts the idea of using separate small computers (later named Interface Message Processors) as a way of forming a message switching network and reducing load on the local computers.
 The same idea had earlier been independently developed by Donald Davies for the NPL network.
-The concept of packet switching was introduced to the ARPANET later at the Symposium on Operating Systems Principles in October 1967.
+The concept of packet switching was introduced to the ARPANET later, after the Symposium on Operating Systems Principles in October 1967.